athertahir/aws/Episode_5/05_Building a Media Sharing Website - Part 1_ Media Upload.md

 -   **Primary key:** `eib`
 -   Click Create

-The table’s Overview tab will say “Table is being created”.
+The table’s Overview tab will say "Table is being created".
 The table creation process might take a few minutes.
 Please proceed on to the next section and deploy the web server environment.